mumanchu/OptimizedGPIO/README.md

 > [!NOTE]
 > The Arduino GIGA is the fastest board at 480MHz.
 But it is a two-core MCU, so it has extra code to handle conflicts if both processors try to access the same GPIO register.
-This seems to slow it down quite a lot.\
+This is what slows down the `set()` method. \
 > The second fastest board is the Adafruit Metro M4 (SAMD51).
 At 120MHz it is faster than the 240MHz ESP32's, especially for `set()` and `reset()`.
-This is because the SAMD's GPIOs are far more efficient, using the `OUTSET` and `OUTCLR` registers to set or clear a single bit, so there's no need for read-modify-write.
+This is because the SAMD's GPIOs are far more efficient, using the `OUTSET` and `OUTCLR` registers to set or clear a single bit, so there's no need for read-modify-write or disabling/enabling interrupts.

 <!-- ================================================================================ -->